Storyteller | Educator | Entrepreneur

 For me, photography, music, and travel are all about stories.
 I capture them, tell them, create them, teach them, and sometimes I’m even in them!
 I’m here to help you with your stories – whether it’s organizing, preserving, sharing, publicizing, or improving your skills to tell them.

 As you can see, I’ve had a camera in my hands for quite a while!
-I think my Grandma gave me that particular point-and-shoot after she accidentally dropped it in the water.
+The story goes that I had been “playing photographer” with an empty film box (remember those long boxes with multiple rolls?), so my grandma decided to gift me her old camera for Easter in 1983.
 I guess some personal characteristics are established early, like curly hair, wearing big sunglasses, enjoying a good laugh, and keeping a camera nearby.

 I’m so glad you’re here and I’m excited to help you enjoy your photos and tell your stories!
 Follow me on Instagram and Facebook for a glimpse behind the scenes, tips, a few stories, and a bit of travel.